Albert Einstein College of Medicine: MD program

 The first 16 months of the MD program, the preclerkship phase, consists of fundamental scientific and medical coursework.
 Multi-semester courses include bioethics and service learning.
-This is followed by a 12 month clinical phase that includes clerkships and preparation for and completion of the United States Medical Licensing Examination (USMLE) Step 1.
+This is followed by a 12-month clinical phase that includes clerkships and preparation for and completion of the United States Medical Licensing Examination (USMLE) Step 1.
 Clerkships are followed by completion of the USMLE Step 2 exam.
 The final 18 months of medical school include clinical electives, increased clinical duties, and a research capstone project.

 In addition to Jacobi and Montefiore hospitals, medical students can train in medical facilities such as the VA Bronx Healthcare System and Bronx Psychiatric Center.
 Students may also volunteer at the Einstein Community Health Outreach (ECHO) Free Clinic, which provides care to those without health insurance.
 Founded in 1999, ECHO was the first such clinic in New York City and one of the first in the United States.

 Medical Scientist Training Program

 Einstein hosts one of the three inaugural MSTPs launched by the National Institutes of Health (NIH) in 1964.
-These fully-funded dual doctoral MD/PhD programs provide integrated graduate and clinical training for aspiring physician-scientists.
-The program includes waived tuition, a stipend, subsidized housing, and a sesquiennial retreat to the Edith Macy Conference Center.
+This fully-funded dual doctoral MD/PhD program provide integrated graduate and clinical training for aspiring physician-scientists.
+The MSTP includes waived tuition, a stipend, subsidized housing, and a sesquiennial retreat to the Edith Macy Conference Center.

 The first year of the program integrates medical school preclerkship curriculum with graduate school coursework and lab rotations.
 In the second year, trainees complete preclinical medical courses, take USMLE Step 1, and choose a PhD advisor based on lab rotations.
 Years three to five focus on PhD research, publication, and optional clinical activities, followed by intensive clinical clerkships in years six and seven after dissertation defense.
 While working in the lab, students engage in both pathology case studies and clinics to maintain clinical skills.